 - Don’t change anything to my current treatment plan until I’ve spoken to my medical team;

-- Prioritise all necesssary tasks, cancel all unnecessary tasks, appointments etc;
+- Prioritise all necessary tasks, cancel all unnecessary tasks, appointments etc;

 - Rest….Do something relaxing, knowing that while I haven’t solved the conundrum, I’m back on track and heading in the right direction.

-Within a day my plan began to produce a postive outcome.
+Within a day my plan began to produce a positive outcome.
 An urgent MRI was ordered.
-It was assessed quickly and I do indeed have a worsening of my bone disease.
-My spine requires a Spinal Surgeon/Specialist to be added to my medical team.
-A referral and appointment time are being arranged.
+It was assessed quickly and I was advised I do indeed have a worsening of my bone disease.
+My spine issues required a Spinal Surgeon/Specialist to be added to my medical team.
+A referral and appointment time were quickly arranged.

 A Light At The End Of The Tunnel

-While my planning is yet to provide a solution to my new conundrum, it has produced an outcome and a new action plan has evolved.
+While my planning didn’t provide an immediate solution to my new conundrum, it produced an outcome and a new action plan evolved.

 It does mean I feel less alone in battling through a whole new level of excruciating pain.
-I have people on my team now, working with me to find that elusive piece of my current puzzle.
+I have new people, the right people, on my team now working with me to find that elusive piece of my current puzzle.

 I can see a little light at the end of the tunnel.